 Based on a book by Michael Useem and other serious scholars, the Wharton program is designed to showcase that latest thinking on how directors can make a leadership difference.

 As a theorist, I look at Julie’s question from a different perspective.
 The issue is not about the differences in American and Australian education (Useem is outstanding but he is not representative of the current state of corporate governance scholarship in the USA).
-Rather, it’s the difference between teaching old thinking informed by outdated theories and assumptions and a more rigorous approach.
+Rather, it’s the difference between right and wrong thinking.

 Australian corporate law is based on the seminal finding in Salomon v.
 A. Salomon & Co Ltd that corporations are entities with separate existence.
 A proposition confirmed over and over by Australian courts.
 More importantly, the courts readily acknowledge that corporations have interests independent of both shareholders and stakeholders.
 Sure, they can intersect.
 But as a matter of principle, the corporation’s interest comes first.
 Finally, under Australian law no one owns a corporation (a shareholder owns a chose in action called a share).
 The purpose of corporate law and corporate governance in Australia is to promote the longevity and growth of these unique creatures of statute.

 Despite this, much of what is taught to company directors is drawn from legal traditions where corporations are considered as having no existence whatsoever.
 Under the standard model developed largely in America, corporations are nominalised.
 Considered as nothing more than a nexus of contracts.
 The purpose of corporate law and corporate governance in these jurisdictions is to provide a pro-forma contract and to manage agency costs on behalf of so called owners - owners vs managers, owners vs other owners and owners vs the rest of the world.
 That’s pretty much it.